Qvisl9/Qvisl9.github.io/content/Articles/2025.1.3/vps禁止用密码登录/index.md

 #IgnoreRhosts yes

 # To disable tunneled clear text passwords, change to no here!
-PasswordAuthentication no   # 禁用密码登录
+PasswordAuthentication no
 #PermitEmptyPasswords no

 # Change to yes to enable challenge-response passwords (beware issues with
 # some PAM modules and threads)
-KbdInteractiveAuthentication no
+ChallengeResponseAuthentication no

 # Kerberos options
-PermitRootLogin prohibit-password   # 禁止root用户通过密码登录 KerberosAuthentication no
+#KerberosAuthentication no
 #KerberosOrLocalPasswd yes
 #KerberosTicketCleanup yes
 #KerberosGetAFSToken no